ellbur/rstweaver/doc/source/index.rst

 - These are just ``reST`` directives -- they will integrate into any system that uses reST. ``rstweaver`` itself is documented using ``rstweaver`` in `Sphinx <http://sphinx.pocoo.org/>`_.

 - Largely language agnostic.
-As I write this, it supports Haskell, C++, Python and reST itself.
+As I write this, it supports Haskell, Happy, C++, Python, Bash and reST itself.

 - Rather than the typical "document is a source file" model, in ``rstweaver`` a document *manages* source files -- several of them, in possibly multiple languages.
 They can be built, executed, changed, reexecuted.
 This has both advantages and disadvantages, but it is nearly essential for very static compiled languages to be nice in literate code.

 - Because it is pure docutils, it should be possible to produce output in any format that docutils supports.

-- Results are cached across runs, so rerunning the same document multiple times with minor changes near the end (which is how I use it) is fast.
+- Results are cached and dependencies tracked in a fashion similar to an incremental build tool such as ``make``, which makes repeated runs go much faster.

 Features which are noticeably missing: